Product/Agentic Sandboxing

 Trusted domains as cover

-Attackers route through legitimate services — Bit.ly, Google Redirect, Firebase, Cloudflare Pages — to fool URL reputation checks.
+Attackers route through legitimate services like Bit.ly, Google Redirect, Firebase, and Cloudflare Pages to fool URL reputation checks.
 The first hop looks clean because it is.

 The actual credential harvester or malware is never in the first URL.
 By the time a human analyst follows the chain manually, the page may have already changed.